nab138/isideload/README.md

 - Packages from [`apple-private-apis`](https://github.com/SideStore/apple-private-apis) were used for authentication, but the original project was left unfinished.
 To support isideload, `apple-private-apis` was forked and modified to add missing features.
 With permission from the original developers, the fork was published to crates.io until the official project is published.

-- [ZSign](https://github.com/zhlynn/zsign) was used for code signing with [custom rust bindings](https://github.com/nab138/zsign-rust)
+- [apple-codesign](https://crates.io/crates/apple-codesign) was used for code signing, which is licensed under MPL-2.0.

 - [Sideloader](https://github.com/Dadoum/Sideloader) was used as a reference for how the private API endpoints work